Losssaw3/chemical-ICS/README.md

 There shall be docker-compose locally available - at least for running message broker (Kafka).

 ### Running complete demo in containerized mode
+be sure that you have got directories db in equipments, bre, storage and documents directories - you should have enough rules to use them by docker - for examle, _chmod 777 ./db_ will help you. if it's first use, use next commands one by one:
+- _docker-compose build_
+- _make prepare_
+- _make run_
+- _make create_topics_
 execute in VS Code terminal window either
 - _make run_
 - or _docker-compose up_